mssola/tools.nes/CONTRIBUTING.md

-This project uses [Rust](https://www.rust-lang.org/), so use the usual [cargo](https://doc.rust-lang.org/cargo/) commands in order to build and run
+This project uses [Rust](https://www.rust-lang.org/), so use the usual [cargo](https://doc.rust-lang.org/cargo/) commands in order to build and run the desired binaries/tests.

 ## Issue reporting